Continuous distribution - lung

 Medical urgency: Amount of risk to a candidate’s life or long-term health without receiving an organ transplant.

-Post-transplant survival: A candidate’s likelihood of survival for one year after receiving a transplant.
+Post-transplant survival: A candidate’s likelihood of survival for five years after receiving a transplant.

 Candidate biology: Medical characteristics of a candidate can make them harder to match.
 This can include a candidate’s blood type, their body’s sensitivity to accepting an organ, or their height.